Chapter 4. Creating a Red Hat High-Availability cluster with Pacemaker

 pmcd and sets up data capture at a 10-second interval.

-For information on reviewing PCP data, see Why did a RHEL High Availability cluster node reboot - and how can I prevent it from happening again? on the Red Hat Customer Portal.
+For information about reviewing PCP data, see Why did a RHEL High Availability cluster node reboot - and how can I prevent it from happening again? on the Red Hat Customer Portal.

 4.3.
 Creating a high availability cluster

-This procedure creates a Red Hat High Availability Add-On cluster that consists of the nodes
+Create a Red Hat High Availability Add-On cluster with the following procedure.
+This example procedure creates a cluster that consists of the nodes

 haclusterfor each node in the cluster on the node from which you will be running